Edelman & Thompson Attorney Mike White recently settled a case which illustrates the significance of underinsured motorist coverage.

 Kansas and Missouri have different underinsured motorist coverage requirements

-In Missouri, underinsured motorist coverage is not required—you pay extra to obtain it, but the cost is typically minimal and well-worth it.
-In Kansas, underinsured motorist coverage is required, but many don’t carry enough underinsured motorist coverage to protect themselves.
+Missouri does not require underinsured motorist coverage—you pay extra to obtain it, but the cost is typically minimal and well-worth it.
+Kansas requires underinsured motorist coverage, but many don’t carry enough underinsured motorist coverage to protect themselves.
 We recommend you carry as much underinsured motorist coverage as you can reasonably afford.

-If you live in Missouri, it might be a good idea to review information that the Missouri Department of Revenue provides.
+If you live in Missouri, review information that the Missouri Department of Revenue provides.